fabricedesre/servonk/readme.md

 ## Dependencies

+Since we depend on Servo, first check that you have everything set up [as explained](https://github.com/servo/servo/blob/master/README.md#setting-up-your-environment).

 You need to do a b2g build for your device (eng or userdebug to get root access), as this is not properly setup with the Android build system yet.

 ## Building